 Military Leadership to Product Management

-We spoke to Will Perkins – former Captain in the Royal Artillery now Product Manager for Deliveroo – about how the military provides the raw materials required of a product manager…
+Will Perkins, a former Captain in the Royal Artillery and now Product Manager for Deliveroo shares how his military experience provides the raw materials required for the role of a product manager.

 What is product management?

 At its simplest level a product manager directs the development of software in order to provide value for the customer and the business.
 Often described as a mini-CEO, they are accountable for the decision making of the product and its success or otherwise.
 They work with data science, user research and design to discover what customers’ problems are and how they should be solved.
 From there, they oversee the development process with engineering and the launch team to get the product in to customers’ hands.

 Why did you decide to go into your sector/industry/role?